Vessel Segments

 Segment length (µm): Total length of the path used to trace the segment.

-Average diameter (µm): Length-weighted mean.
+Avg diameter (µm): Length-weighted mean diameter for each segment.
 The segment is modeled as a series of frusta.
 The length of each frustum is used in the calculations to provide a correct average diameter over the length of the segment as it tapers.

-- The smallest value is 1; this represents a straight segment.
+- The smallest possible tortuosity value is 1.
+This indicates a straight path.

 - Tortuosity increases as the segment assumes a more complex path to reach its destination.